-A Court authorized a notice because you have a right to know about the proposed Settlement of this class action lawsuit, and about all of your options, before the Court decides whether to give Final Approval to the Settlement.
-This Settlement Website explains the lawsuit, the Settlement and your legal rights.
+A Court authorized a notice because you have a right to know about the approved Settlement of this class action lawsuit and about all of your options.
+This Settlement Website explains the lawsuit, the Settlement, and your legal rights.

 The lawsuit claims that RBC posted Debit Card Transactions in the order of highest to lowest dollar amount, which Plaintiff argues results in an increased number of Overdraft Fees assessed to customers.
 The complaint in this Action is posted on this website and contains all of the allegations and claims asserted against RBC.
 PNC maintains that there was nothing wrong about the posting process RBC used and that no laws were violated.Back To Top

 An "Overdraft Fee" is any fee assessed to an Account for items paid when the Account has insufficient funds to cover the item.
 Fees charged to transfer funds from other accounts are excluded.
 "Account" means any consumer checking, demand deposit or savings account maintained by RBC in the United States accessible by a Debit Card, including Accounts which became PNC accounts as a result of RBC's merger with PNC.